-Maybe it’s cliché, but I’m going to say it: Today’s healthcare technology market is akin to a shark-feeding frenzy.
+Maybe it’s clichéd, but I’m going to say it: Today’s healthcare technology market is akin to a shark-feeding frenzy.

 Let me explain.
 In ecological terms, a feeding frenzy occurs when predators are overwhelmed by the amount of prey available.
 They behave erratically and get fiercely competitive to claim their share.
 There’s no doubt that healthcare technology is experiencing unprecedented demand, but it also seems like there are new, bigger, and better fish emerging on a daily basis.

-With every healthtech company clambering to get the attention of hospital procurement leaders and associated agents, we’re sabotaging ourselves.
-We don’t really listen to our target audience.
-We forget that our technology is designed to improve care.
-And we dilute our message with complex language that leaves potential buyers looking elsewhere.
+With every healthcare tech company clamoring to get the attention of hospital procurement leaders and associated agents, we’re sabotaging ourselves.
+Sometimes, busy healthcare content marketing teams don’t really listen to our target audience.
+We forget that our healthcare tech is designed to improve care.
+And we dilute our core message with complex language that leaves potential buyers clueless about our value proposition.

-In order to catch your audience’s attention—and ideally keep it—you need to cut through the clutter with powerful messaging that makes someone sit up and think, “Hey, this may be the answer.”
-The question is: How do you make this happen?
+In order for your content marketing strategy to catch your audience’s attention—and ideally keep it—you need to cut through the clutter with powerful brand messaging that addresses your customer pain points.

 Tried-and-tested Tips for Healthcare Technology Marketing Messaging